- Associate Professor of Media Arts and Sciences

 Before MIT, he co-invented techniques for AR, Computational Photography, Shader Lamps (projector-AR), composite RFID (RFIG), multi-flash non-photorealistic camera for depth edge detection, quadric transfer methods for multi-projector curved displays.

 He received the Lemelson Award 2016 and ACM SIGGRAPH Achievement Award 2017, Technology Review TR100 award 2004 (which recognizes top young innovators under the age of 35), Global Indus Technovator Award (top 20 Indian technology innovators worldwide) 2003, Alfred P. Sloan Research Fellowship award 2009 and Darpa Young Faculty award 2010.
 Other awards include Marr Prize honorable mention 2009, LAUNCH Health Innovation Award, presented by NASA, USAID, US State Dept+ NIKE, 2010, Vodafone Wireless Innovation Award (first place) 2011.

 His work has appeared in NYTimes, CNN, BBC, NewScientist, TechnologyReview and several technology news websites.

 His invited and keynote talks include TED, Wired, TEDMED, Darpa Wait What, MIT Technology Review, Google SolveForX and several TEDx venues.

-His co-authored books include Spatial Augmented Reality, Computational Photography and 3D Imaging (both under preparation).
+His co-authored books include Spatial Augmented Reality, Computational Photography, and 3D Imaging (under preparation).

 He has worked on special research projects at Google [X], Facebook, Apple and co-founded/advised several startups.
 He launched REDX.io, a platform for young innovators to explore AI-for-Impact.
 He frequently consults for dynamic organizations to conduct 'SpotProbing' exercises to spot opportunities and probe solutions.